If you have a professional interest in:

-This is a program of the Great Plains Interactive Distance Education Alliance (GPIDEA).
+This online program is coordinated by the Community and Regional Planning department of the College of Design at Iowa State University.
+It is a participating program in the Great Plains Interactive Distance Education Alliance (GPIDEA).

-The program involves five participating universities: Iowa State University, Kansas State University, North Dakota State University, South Dakota State University, and the University of Nebraska-Lincoln, and it is a program of the Great Plains Interactive Distance Education Alliance (IDEA).
+Five universities contribute faculty and content to the program: Iowa State University, Kansas State University, North Dakota State University, South Dakota State University, and the University of Nebraska-Lincoln.

 Core Courses (required for everyone):